romm/formz/Documentation/04-DeveloperManual/PHP/Validator.rst

     Description
         Contains the JavaScript files list which will emulate this validator in the client web browser.
 Just fill this array, FormZ will import the files automatically.

-        These files will have to contain the registration declaration of the validator JavaScript version, by using the function :ref:`Formz.Validation.registerValidator() <developerManual-javaScript-validation-registerValidator>`.
+        These files will have to contain the registration declaration of the validator JavaScript version, by using the function :ref:`Fz.Validation.registerValidator() <developerManual-javaScript-validation-registerValidator>`.

         **Example:**